Strong Relationships, Profound Experiences the Hallmark of Mentorship at The Haverford School - NewsBreak

 Share Food Program has announced a $450,000 donation through the Essential Foundation, the charitable giving arm of Aqua Pennsylvania, an Essential Utilities Company.
 The check was presented during an Aqua employee volunteer day and launched a new multi-year partnership to provide hunger relief for Delaware County residents served by both organizations.

-Sofiia Berestetska.Photo byHeather Khalifa at The Philadelphia Inquirer.
-Sofiia Berestetska, a junior at Montgomery County’s Merion Mercy Academy, fled Ukraine following Russia’s invasion in late February.
-She and her mother eventually made their way to Philadelphia in June, where they forged a new life that now includes a significant on-court distinction.
-Aaron Carter served up their story in The Philadelphia Inquirer.
+Radnor High School junior Lauren Meyer performed in five shows of “The Nutcracker” ballet recently alongside professionals from the Pennsylvania Academy of Ballet Society, reports the CBS 3 staff for CBS 3.
+The ballet company has put on the show annually for over 30 years.
+Meyer, 16, of...

-Malvern House of the Week: Windows and a Waterfront Make This Phoenixville Home a Standout
+Malvern Bank House of the Week: French Manor Home for Sale in Newtown Square

-A lovely colonial home set on 6.6 beautiful acres with numerous windows, five bedrooms, and two and a half bathrooms is available for sale in Phoenixville.
-This quiet, secluded, and rare waterfront property on French Creek provides all the amenities of modern living without the hustle and bustle.
-It is surrounded by farms, hiking, and preserved lands that make for stunning views throughout the home.
+A stunning French manor home on 1.2 extraordinary acres with five bedrooms and three and a half bathrooms is available for sale in Newtown Square.
+This lovely residence exudes a refined luxury that is both perfect for families and marvelous for entertaining.
+The home impresses from the onset with its...

 Followers